greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

 // spurious wake-ups
 // a call to unpark() before the thread parks itself does not get lost.
 // Otherwise starve
 // but unpark() requests don’t stack up

+// Why condition variables:
 // if we had multiple consumer threads taking items from the same queue,
 // we need Condition Variables use std::collections::VecDeque;